Triple-Negative Breast Cancer

 About 10% to 15% of all breast cancers are triple-negative.
 Triple-negative breast cancer is more common in:

 women who have a BRCA1 mutation

 Triple-negative breast cancer is usually more aggressive, harder to treat, and more likely to come back (recur) than cancers that are hormone receptor-positive or HER2-positive.
 The symptoms, staging, diagnosis, and survivorship care for triple-negative breast cancer are the same as other invasive ductal carcinomas.

 Hope After a Triple-Negative Breast Cancer DiagnosisOct.
 19, 2016

-Surgery: You and your doctor will work together to determine the type of surgery that’s right for you, based on the characteristics of the cancer, your family and medical history, and your preferences.
+You and your doctor work together to determine the type of surgery that’s right for you, based on the characteristics of the cancer, your family and medical history, and your preferences.

-Radiation therapy: Radiation therapy is almost always recommended after lumpectomy and may be recommended after mastectomy if the cancer is large or cancer is found in the lymph nodes.
+Doctors almost always recommend radiation therapy after lumpectomy and may recommend it after mastectomy if the cancer is large or if there is cancer in the lymph nodes.

 You may receive chemotherapy before or after surgery, depending on the characteristics of the breast cancer and your medical history.